Migration of Managed Apple Devices to Relution

 MDM requirements:

-- The existing MDM system must support device assignment or transfer via ABM/ASM.
-In Relution, this feature is supported starting with version 5.34.
+- The existing third-party MDM system must allow device assignment or transfer via ABM/ASM.
+This feature has been supported in Relution since version

-- Relution must be registered and operational as an MDM server in ABM/ASM.
+5.34. - Relution is registered as an MDM server in ABM/ASM and is fully operational.

 - In Relution, verify that the DEP and VPP tokens are available and valid.